jdmaymeow/cake-auth/README.md

 # CakeAuth plugin for CakePHP

-This is part of Cake Advent 2016
+This is part of Code Advent 2016

 ## Installation